f5devcentral/f5-agility-labs-waf/docs/class3/module3 - tc/lab1/lab1.rst

 Review TC Signatures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Navigate to **System > Software Management > Live Update > Threat Campaigns** DO NOT update the system but note the Installation History.
+Navigate to **System > Software Management > Live Update > Threat Campaigns**.
+DO NOT update the system but note the Installation History.
 You can also view the Bot Signatures and other signature packages that are currently installed or pending.

 ..
 NOTE:: Without an Advanced WAF license and Threat Campaign Subscription you will NOT get Live Updates for Bot Signatures.